hirosystems/clarinet/README.md

 ✔ 2 contracts checked
 ```

-The checker may also report warnings that indicate that the code is valid; however, you should be aware of a specific condition that might arise.
+The checker may also report warnings that indicate the code is valid; however, you should be aware of a specific condition that might arise.
 For example, the check-checker analysis discussed below will generate warnings.
 If there are errors in the code, the output of the command will indicate the kind and location of the errors.

 You may also perform syntax-check on a single file by using the following command.